morellam-dev/cse-1322-programming-2/src/module_2/assignment_2/_Assignment 2 - Vacation.md

 ## CSSE 1322L Module 2 Assignment

-# Assignment 2A - Pseudocode
+# Assignment 2A and 2B

-For the problem statement below, you must write the Pseudocode for the solution.
-The Pseudocode must be complete and following the standards listed at http://ccse.kennesaw.edu/fye/Pseudocode.php
+For the problem statement below, you must write the pseudocode and the source code for each assignment.
+The pseudocode must be complete and following the standards listed at https://ccse.kennesaw.edu/fye/pseudocode/pseudocodeguide.php

 ## Problem Statement

-Write an abstract class called `Vacation` which includes a budget and a destination.
-It has an abstract method returning the amount by which the vacation is over/under budget.
+Write an abstract class called `Vacation` that includes three class variables named: `cost`, `budget` and `destination`.
+It has an abstract method, `keptToBudget`, returning how much the vacation is over or under budget using `cost`.

-This class has two non-abstract subclasses:
+This class has two non-abstract subclasses, each with their own class variables:

-* All-Inclusive Vacation
+* All-Inclusive Vacation:**
-  * brand (such as ClubMed, Delta Vacations, etc)
+    * brand (such as ClubMed, Delta Vacations, etc.)
-  * a rating (you can use # of stars)
+    * rating (number of stars)
-  * price
+    * total cost (all-inclusive means that there is one price for all expenses on the trip).

-* Piecemeal Vacation
+* Piecemeal Vacation:
-  * set of items (hotel, meal, airfare, etc)
+    * list of expenses (hotel, meal, airfare, etc.).
-  * set of corresponding costs (hotel cost, meal cost, airfare cost, etc.)
+    * list of corresponding costs (hotel cost, meal cost, airfare cost, etc.).

-You need to write a test class to test all these classes and methods in each.
-You will need to start by writing the pseudocode for your programs, then code the solution and test your solution.
+(Both of these class variables must be an array, or similar data structure.)

+Lastly, create a test class that will create 2 *All-Inclusive Vacation* and 2 *Piecemeal Vacation* objects inside of a main method.
+Also create 2 `Vacation` objects that are set to 1 *All-Inclusive Vacation* and 1 *Piecemeal Vacation* object.
+You may have user input for their object variables or you may hardcode the values.
+Ensure that you print each object's values to the console along with the return value of the `keptToBudget` method.

-### Break the problem down and write the pseudocode
+## Part A - Break the problem down and write the pseudocode

 Break the problem statement into parts to fully understand what is expected as input, output and processes in your code.
 Write down all the variables you will need from the problem statement.
 Once you have broken down the problem, start writing your pseudocode.